niraag88/FLOW-or-OperationsSimplified/replit.md

 # Overview

-This is a full-stack web application built with a React frontend and Express.js backend, designed as a business operations dashboard.
+This is a full-stack web application built with a React frontend and Express.js backend, designed as FLOW - a business operations platform.
 The application features a modern UI built with shadcn/ui components and Tailwind CSS, with PostgreSQL database integration using Drizzle ORM.
 The project appears to be migrated from a Base44 platform export and includes both demo mode capabilities and real backend functionality.

 # User Preferences